KaburaJ/Booking-App/README.md

 }
 ```

-Here, we set up our primary, background, text and headline colors.
+Here, we set up our `primary`, `background`, `text` and `headline` colors.
 For consistency's sake, the shade of some of the colors to be used is also declared here.
-All these are stored in the ```Styles``` class.
-The ```TextStyle``` allows us to override the default fontsize, colour and weight of different text fields.
-That way, if at all we required our headline to be in italics, we can define it using TextStyle.
+All these are stored in the ```Styles``` class. ```TextStyle``` allows us to override the default `fontsize`, `colour` and `weight` of different text fields.
 </br>

 ### **app_info_list**
 Still within the ```utils``` folder, we will have a list of key and value pairs which we will use to make our app dynamic.
 This can be thought of as our makeshift database.
-In future, this will be updated by the owner of the gaming shop and will update as automatically.
+In future, this will be updated by the owner of the gaming shop and will update automatically.
 </br>